Petite Trésors Rescue & Sanctuary -

 The building department then told us to take up our issues with Wastewater Management.
 When Wastewater Management came out to see the problem, they agreed that the Kings had caused this and the Building Department was the agency that should deal with it.
 When we went back to the Building Department we were told "we were skating on thin ice" and if we continued to complain to them they would take measures with their attorney's against us.
 Welcome to Porter County Government.
 If I had the means I would put up a billboard saying "Porter County, The place to come to watch your dreams die".

 All of these things only added to my stress causing many many more health issues.
 Along with the chronic strokes, I was diagnosed with Small Fibre Neuropathy, Dysautonomia, Autonomic Nervous System Disorder.
 I was having very hard falls daily.
 A new Neurologist sent me to a balance specialist.
 With the results of their findings I was sent to an eye specialist.
 I was dealing with Optic Nerve Atrophy.
-The new Eye specialist is retraining my brain and it is working.
+The new Eye specialist is retraining my brain and it worked.
 The falls have mostly stopped.
-However, the possible damage from these falls has been causing extreme pain and weakness in my right arm.
-They think the falls may have caused issues with my neck fusion hardware shifting, however they haven't been able to pinpoint the exact reason.

 One of the Doctors the Neurologist sent me to see decided to run a Homocysteine level.
 A normal Homocysteine level should not be over 5.5, mine was 19.
 Homocysteine only stays in the bloodstream because your B vitamins are not clearing it out to make healthy new cells.
 The results of having high Homocysteine in your bloodstream it that is causes Heart Disease, Stroke and Blood Clots.
 The Doctor who ran this test then put me on a prescription form of vitamin B's and folate that my body can absorb.
 In one week the level went from 19 to 12.
 He then stated that my strokes should stop.